19 APRIL 2021

 This is slowly changing.
 Many social media platforms are now undergoing retrofitting to make them safer for non-dominant groups.
 Arguably, however, had they originally been designed by more diverse teams with diverse user experience in mind, this retrofitting would not be necessary.

 Challenging harmful gender stereotypes

 Real feminist technology is about more than making digital products that don’t marginalise girls and women.
-Non-discrimination should really be the bare minimum girls and women – and indeed any other non-dominant group - should be allowed to expect from any tech.
+Non-discrimination should really be the bare minimum girls, women and indeed any other non-dominant group, should be allowed to expect from any tech.

 Explicitly feminist tech needs to be tech that not only doesn’t marginalise or discriminate and isn’t just geared towards our biological differences but helps us challenge the harmful gender norms and stereotypes that underpin our society and nudges us towards more inclusive behaviours.

 This is Equality Tech, technology that advances equality by harnessing the inherent bias in technology.
 Sheboard is an example of Equality Tech.
 It is a predictive text app that encourages its users to use less gendered language when typing about girls and women.
 Instead suggesting girls are for example, ‘cute’, the app might propose ‘adventurous’, thereby reminding its user of the many diverse and different things girls are and can be.

 To advance gender equality and achieve Sustainable Development Goal 5, we need more Equality Tech products.
 To this end, Plan International has been working with adolescent girls to come up with ideas for Equality Tech products.
 Over the past year, they have created ideas such as:

 - Truthify – An app that tags images as modified so users know they do not depict reality.

 - Wardwall – A filter for social media channels that automatically alerts users intending to use abusive language, so they think twice before using it.